Skip to main content

 The honest answer: your team doesn’t shrink.
 It shifts.

-What happened next is the part that matters.
-The team didn’t lose anyone.
-They moved from production to strategy.
-Instead of spending their days writing social copy, they were thinking about what to say, who to say it to, and why.
+That was just AI at level one: content generation.
+But the team didn’t lose anyone.
+They shifted from writing social copy to deciding what to say, who to say it to, and why.
 The AI handled the how.

 Governance runs through everything.
 Role-based access means you control who can approve strategy changes, who can trigger campaigns, and who has read-only visibility.
 Owner, Admin, Member, Viewer.
 Your compliance team can audit the lot.